 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.

 Other opponents of Proposition 72 included Burger King, Wendy's, Walgreen, Best Buy, Target, Sears, YUM!
-Brands, the California Chamber of Commerce and the California Restaurant Association.
+Brands, the California Chamber of Commerce, and the California Restaurant Association.
 The state legislature had already passed a bill in 2003, signed into law by then-Governor Gray Davis, that required larger businesses to offer health care benefits.
-But fast-food companies, big box retail chains and their allies spent millions of dollars to rescind the law through the initiative process.
-In their campaign to defeat the initiative, the same groups ran television ads relying on "scare tactics, distortions and ... fundamental misrepresentation(s) of Proposition 72."
+But fast-food companies, big box retail chains, and their allies spent millions of dollars to rescind the law through the initiative process.
+In their campaign to overturn the law, the same groups ran television ads relying on "scare tactics, distortions and ... fundamental misrepresentation(s) of Proposition 72," according to Schlosser.
 Proposition 72 failed.

-In May of 2005, two animal welfare experts resigned after being asked to sign an agreement barring them from speaking publicly on such issues as animal slaughter.
+In May of 2005, two animal welfare experts resigned from YUM!
+Brands after being asked to sign an agreement barring them from speaking publicly on such issues as animal slaughter.
 Dr. Temple Grandin and Dr. Ian Duncan stepped down from YUM!
-Brands animal welfare committee after being sent an agreement requiring them to refer all media inquiries to KFC corporate headquarters:
+Brands' animal welfare committee after being sent an agreement requiring them to refer all media inquiries to KFC corporate headquarters:

-- "I resigned because there is a document that I can't sign.
-I feel very strongly that I can talk freely to the press about how the program's working, what's been going on with the program."
+"I resigned because there is a document that I can't sign.
+I feel very strongly that I can talk freely to the press about how the program's working, what's been going on with the program," Dr. Grandin told Reuters.

-Dr. Grandin has also worked with McDonald's, Wendy's and Burger King.
+Dr. Grandin has also worked with McDonald's, Wendy's, and Burger King.
 She said that she respects confidentiality pertaining to suppliers and pricing information.
-However, no other company, including KFC, has ever required her to sign an agreement which barred her from speaking to the press:
+However, no other company, including KFC, has ever required her to sign an agreement that barred her from speaking to the press:

 - "Certain things are confidential ...
 I will not give out pricing information or information about who is supplying chicken where.
 That type of confidentiality agreement I sign all the time."